SkafteNicki/dtu_mlops/s5_continuous_integration/auto_docker.md

             docker run ...
     ```

-That ends the session on continues docker building.
+That ends the session on continuous docker building.
 We are going to revisit this topic after introducing the basic
-concepts of working in the cloud, as it will make our life easier in the long run when we get to continues deployment
+concepts of working in the cloud, as it will make our life easier in the long run when we get to continuous deployment
 (CD) that our containers are stored the same place where we are going to run them.
 For completeness it is worth
-mentioning that docker hub also offers the possibility of building your images in a continues way, by specifying so
+mentioning that docker hub also offers the possibility of building your images in a continuous way, by specifying so
 called [build rules](https://docs.docker.com/docker-hub/builds/).